 About my research

 I am a third-year PhD student in the TrEE team at TIMC in Grenoble (France).
 My research focuses on insertion sequences (IS), which are the simplest class of prokaryotic transposable elements: they only code for a transposase, the enzyme that catalyzes their movement within genomes.
-I’m interested in how their movement contributes to prokaryotic genome evolution and adaptation.
-I combine wet lab with dry lab approaches: at the bench, I try to determine how selection filters IS insertions on a short timescale.
-At my computer, I analyze the distribution of IS in a wide range of prokaryotic genomes to explore IS dynamics on a longer timescale.
+I’m interested in the evolutionary dynamics of these elements and in how they interact with the rest of the genome.

 If this sounds interesting to you, feel free to reach out to discuss my research!